Preamble

 Whereas, this system depends for its success on continuing support from every member of the Association, from those attending classes at Bryn Mawr, and those visiting our community;

-Whereas, this demands that each student live with integrity and discretion in her/his own life and with respect and concern for others within the larger cooperative community; therefore be it
+Whereas, this demands that each student live with integrity and discretion in their own life and with respect and concern for others within the larger cooperative community; therefore be it

 We, the members of the Undergraduate College of Bryn Mawr, have come together in this community in order to create an environment in which each member is able to realize their full potential — a potential which is realized through intellectual and social growth.
 Such an environment is possible in a community that values respect and concern for individuals and with this respect and concern, a commitment to communication.
 We have founded our community on the honor and integrity of its members.
 We trust that each student will be guided by the values of this community.
 Such trust is essential to maintaining the reciprocity on which our community is based.